PublishingTechnology/root/README.md

 # root
-An experimentation project to highlight investigations and demonstrations for ProjectX
+An experimentation project to highlight investigations and demonstrations for Project Blackjack

+Check for Jenkins BUILD